percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 The current architecture for DBaaS has the following components:

 1. PMM that exposes REST API for UI and some automation
-2. DBaaS-controller exposes gRPC API to the PMM and works with Kubernetes cluster
+2. DBaaS controller that exposes gRPC API to PMM and works with Kubernetes clusters

 ![Current DBaaS architecture](./current_arch.jpg)